Platformatory/blog/_posts/2026-03-24-Spark_vs_Flink_Latency_Showdown.md

 > If your goal is low-latency, high-throughput streaming with complex state or schema requirements, PyFlink provides a clear advantage over PySpark.

 We’d love to hear your experiences with Spark vs Flink.
 Share your thoughts and insights in the comments!

-✅ It keeps the flow and readability of your original conclusion, while also:

 ---